k98kurz/tapescript/readme.md

 2. Each signature can have an additional (33rd) byte attached which encodes up to 8 bit flags.
 Each bit flag encoded will exclude the associated `sigfield{n}` cache item from the message body during signature checks.
-3. These function calls take a 1 byte param from the tap that encodes the allowable flags.
+3. These ops take a 1 byte param from the tape that encodes the allowable flags.
 If a signature is passed to a signature checker that uses a disallowed sigflag, a `ScriptExecutionError` will be raised.

 ### Soft Forks